idaholab/moose/framework/doc/content/source/utils/NestedSolve.md

 `RealVectorValues` and Jacobians being `RankTwoTensor` values).
 The correct overload is picked based on the type `T` of the initial `guess` parameter.

+### Checking convergence state

+The state of a solve can be checked using the `getSolve()` method.
+This returns an enumeration describing how the solve converged or if it did not converge.
+The enumeration can take the following values:

+- `NestedSolve::State::NONE`: No solve has begun.
+This is the initial value.
+- `NestedSolve::State::CONVERGED_ABS`: The solve converged due to meeting an absolute tolerance.
+- `NestedSolve::State::CONVERGED_REL`: The solve converged due to meeting a relative tolerance.
+- `NestedSolve::State::EXACT_GUESS`: The solve converged due to the initial guess giving a zero residual.
+- `NestedSolve::State::NOT_CONVERGED`: The solve did not converge.

+Note that in the case that both the absolute and relative tolerances being met simultaneously, the value `NestedSolve::State::CONVERGED_REL` will be returned.

 ## Example

 ### Basic usage